photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 You may change this to any folder accessible from your computer, including network drives.
 Note that PhotoPrism won't be able to see folders that have not been mounted.
-Multiple folders can be indexed by mounting them as subfolders:
+Multiple folders can be indexed by mounting them as sub-folders of `/photoprism/originals`:

 ```
 volumes: